-We are contacting you regarding an incident involving MOVEit Transfer through which some of your personal information was disclosed to a third party.
-On < b\text\2 (Date of Incident)>>, we learned of an incident related to vulnerabilities discovered in MOVEit Transfer by Progress Software, the commonly used secure Managed File Transfer (MFT) software supporting file transfer activities by thousands of organizations around the world.
-The MOVEit Transfer software was used to support our institution's services.
+On October 17,2023, we learned from our service provider of an incident related to vulnerabilities discovered in MOVEit Transfer by Progress Software, the commonly used secure Managed File Transfer (MFT) software supporting file transfer activities by thousands of organizations around the world.
+The MOVEit Transfer software was used by our service provider to support our institution's services.

-Analysis to date has identified unauthorized activity in the relevant MOVEit Transfer environment between May 27 to 31, 2023, which was before Progress Software publicly disclosed the existence of this vulnerability.
-During that time, unauthorized actors obtained files transferred via MOVEit Transfer.
+Our service provider's analysis to date has identified unauthorized activity in the relevant MOVEit Transfer environment between May 27 to 31, 2023, which was before Progress Software publicly disclosed the existence of this vulnerability.
+During that time, unauthorized actors obtained files transferred via MOVEit Transfer which included certain personal information.
+This incident did not involve any First Mid systems.